 How to Make Data Faster on Your iPhone

-If you don’t have your own cell signal booster, here are some other strategies for iPhone users:
+If you don’t have your own cell signal booster, here are some other strategies for how to make your data faster for iPhone users:

-- Optimize your hardware.
-Using multiple apps on your iPhone over long periods of time may slow down its performance.
+- Using multiple apps on your iPhone over long periods of time may slow down its performance.
 To correct this, restart your iPhone or double-tap the home button and flick all open apps off the screen.

 - By going into Settings, you can also switch Airplane Mode on for a few seconds (then back off) to reset your cell connection.